Please note this theme area is only available as a Concentration and not as an Emphasis.

-Focus theme requirements stipulate that students take three courses focusing on the cultures and histories of at least two different groups or counties.
+Concentration theme requirements stipulate that students take courses focusing on the cultures and histories from at least two different disciplines.

 Student learning outcomes: